rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

-- Harbor was installed next to PKS in Ops Manager, and `user1`, `user2`, ... were created as administrators with password: `Password1`.
+- Harbor was installed next to PKS in Ops Manager, and `user1`, `user2`, ... were created with password: `Password1`.

 - Log into Harbor using a browser: `https://harbor.pks4u.com/`